pandas-dev/pandas/doc/source/user_guide/groupby.rst

 - The keywords are the *output* column names
 - The values are tuples whose first element is the column to select and the second element is the function to apply to that column.
+Pandas provides the ``pandas.Agg`` namedtuple with the fields ``['column', 'aggfunc']`` to make it clearer what the arguments are.

 .. ipython:: python